Can Diabetes Cause Leg Cramps?

 *Epsom salts- Warning about epsom salts!
 While epsom salts will help your feet under normal circumstances, they could make your feet worse if you’re a diabetic.
 Please check with your doctor first!

+Can diabetes cause leg cramps?
+Yes, they sure can.
 While leg cramps are usually not a major health issue, you never want to “assume” anything.
 When it doubt, when it comes to your health, let the doctor know and make the decision.
 If you have neuropathy, this can help you in treating it!

 If you have any comments or questions, you can leave them below. i would appreciate your feedback.
 Thanks for reading and I hope that I have helped you with leg cramps and diabetes!